JayMonkey/Sony-S-DSDT-Patches/README.md

 Update 28th March 2015
 ----------------------

-Updated repo with SSDT patch to remove unused Pkg Buffer placeholders which resolves the PARSEOP erros when compiling.
+Updated the repo with a SSDT patch to remove the unused Package buffer(s) placeholders which resolves the PARSEOP erros when compiling the CPU power managment SSDT (SDDT-2).

 How to Use